marananni/2022ws_do_mn/presentation.md

 2. Reasons for Organizational Culture
 3. Implementation of Organizational Culture
 4. Business Case: Organizational Culture of Netflix
-5. Three Main Takeaways from the Presentation
+5. Three Key Learnings from the Presentation

 ----